-For example, brands who want to create a sense of creativity and imagination tend to incorporate purple into their imagery, while brands who want to establish a sense of balance and calm lean towards black and white.
+For example, brands that want to create a sense of creativity and imagination tend to incorporate purple into their imagery, while brands that want to establish a sense of balance and calm lean toward black and white.

 This ties directly into the “personality” you want your brand to have.

 In one study on brand personality, psychologist and Stanford professor Jennifer Aaker concluded that five core dimensions play a role in a brand’s personality:

 Brands can sometimes mix traits, but for the most part, their “personality” is centered primarily on one.
 A company that sells camping gear, for example, would identify with “ruggedness,” while a fashion brand might aim for “sophistication.”